zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\cos{\theta_t} = \sqrt{1 - \sin^2{\theta_t} }.
 $$

-The definition of the transmission component of the perfect specular BSDF is similar, just marginally more complicated.
+The definition of the transmission component of the perfect specular BSDF is marginally more complicated.
 Let

 $$ \tag{9a}
 \begin{aligned}